usgs-bis/bad-neighbor-invasives/README.md

 The notebooks are all meant to stand alone to describe different elements of development or illustrate the analysis.
 Thus each notebook can be run without the others and are organized as follows:

-1) 1_bap_bad_neighbor_analysis.rmd (.html) documents the overall project and provides a results from the Bad Neighbor analysis for several taxonomic groups.
+1) **1_bap_bad_neighbor_analysis.Rmd** (.html) documents the overall project and provides a results from the Bad Neighbor analysis for several taxonomic groups.
 This notebook should be considered the main notebook;

-2) 2_bap_bad_neighbor_development_notes.Rmd (.html) documents the development of the functions used in the package and provides example input/output.
+2) **2_bap_bad_neighbor_development_notes.Rmd** (.html) documents the development of the functions used in the package and provides example input/output.
 This notebook should be used for anyone interested in the background of the development;

-3) 3_grouped_species_notes.Rmd (.html) documents the development of informal taxonomic groups like tree/shrub from formal taxonomic Families.
+3) **3_grouped_species_notes.Rmd** (.html) documents the development of informal taxonomic groups like tree/shrub from formal taxonomic Families.

 ### R Code

-A description of each source script is available in `docs/reference/index.html`.
+An HTML version description of each source script is available in the `docs/reference/index.html` folder.

 This work is R-based.
 The **DESCRIPTION** file contains all the information about the R version and library dependencies.